cffls/py2hs/README.md

     _ <*> _ = EmptyTree
 ```

-For `pure`, what we are doing is to place a value inside a Tree recursively (but also lazily).
+What `pure` does is simply placing a value inside a container (a tree in the case above).
 For `<*>`, the values of two Trees are combined by applying `b` to `a` recursively when both inputs are not empty.
 In the rest of cases, simply return an `EmptyTree`.